awsdocs/aws-cli-user-guide/doc_source/install-linux.md

 /usr/local/bin/python -> ~/.local/Python/3.6/bin/python3.6
 ```

 If this is the same folder you added to the path in step 3 in [Install `pip`](#install-linux-pip), you're done\.
-Otherwise, perform those same steps 3a–3c again, adding this additional folder to the path\.
+Otherwise, perform those same steps 3a–3c again, adding this folder to the path\.